 Little Rock Folk Club was started in 1989 by several diehard fans of U.K. and Irish music in the Little Rock area and is Little Rock's oldest 'bridge' between the Old and New World musical traditions.
 During the intervening years we have produced numerous concerts by some of the best and most enduring musicians in that genre.
 This includes strictly traditional artists and songwriters/composers working in that genre.
 LRFC is a 501(c)(3) organization.
 We welcome sponsorship, donations and input from others sharing our interests.

-All concerts begin at 7:30pm and are located in the acoustically pleasing, smoke-free, wheelchair accessible Thomson Hall where every seat is the best one!
+All concerts begin at 7:30pm in the acoustically pleasing, Bose Sound System powered, smoke-free, wheelchair accessible Hibernia Irish Tavern where every seat is the best one!

 Come early, get a good table and meet our musician(s)...